-The argument type can have three values: x for Instruction Execution breakpoint, m for Data Write only breakpoint, and r for Data Reads-and-Writes-only breakpoint.
-The default value for type is x.
+The argument type can have three values: \mathbf{x} for Instruction Execution breakpoint, \mathbf{m} for Data Write only breakpoint, and \mathbf{r} for Data Reads-and-Writes-only breakpoint.
+The default value for type is \mathbf{x} .

-The argument len can also have three values: b, w, and l, corresponding to the breakpoint field length of byte, word, and long-word, respectively.
+The argument len can also have three values: b, w, and 1, corresponding to the breakpoint field length of byte, word, and long-word, respectively.
 The default value for len is b.
 Since the breakpoints are set in the on-chip registers, an instruction breakpoint can be placed in ROM code or in code shared by several tasks.